Wizards fail to manage the little things, drop second straight

 Washington’s starting power forward left the game with 7:21 left in the third with a right forearm contusion after trying to stop Anunoby from driving to the rim.
 Kuzma was wincing with pain and holding his right arm just above his wrist as he walked off the floor.

+Unseld offered no further information after the game on Kuzma’s status other than that he will be evaluated Wednesday night and likely listed as day-to-day.

-He’s far from the first Wizard to miss time this year with a contusion — Beal missed the home opener with a hip contusion, Daniel Gafford missed a pair of games last week with a right quadriceps contusion and Neto missed a game with a left shoulder contusion.
+The forward is far from the first Wizard to miss time this year with a contusion — Beal missed the home opener with a hip contusion, Daniel Gafford missed a pair of games last week with a right quadriceps contusion and Neto missed a game with a left shoulder contusion.

-Bertans “week-to-week” with ankle sprain
+Bertans ‘week-to-week’ with ankle sprain

 Unseld does not anticipate Davis Bertans playing for the rest of the week after the sharpshooter left Monday’s game in Atlanta near the end of the first quarter.
 The coach said there was less swelling than he anticipated seeing around Bertans’s ankle, but the forward had some discoloration.